pharo-ide/Calypso/Calypso-SystemPlugins-Breakpoints-Browser.package/ClyRemoveAllMethodBreakpointsCommand.class/README.md

-I am a command to remove breakpoint from given methods
+I am a command to remove all breakpoints from given methods